breadlysm/peco-assistant/readme.md

 ## Notes
 - Peco's site usually runs around a 1-2 days behind realtime.
 - Not all Peco users may be able to use this based on differences in the meters.
+- Data seems to update about 1x per day.
+It is not advised to go below 24 hours for the time_interval.
 - This is an app that scrapes web pages based on specific page elements.
 It is very likely that these will change and potentially break the app.
   - These should be relatively easy to fix unless it is a site overhaul.
 I do plan to maintain the functionality.